Dybondzy/ElectionAnalysis/README.md

 -   The winner of the election based on popular vote

-# Analysis
+# Analysis --- Project Overview

 To facilitate the design process, programmers use pseudocode to create models or flowcharts for their programs.
 Pseudocode is like a roadmap of what you think your code will look like or the steps you'll take to complete the task at hand.

-Pseudo means "fake," so pseudocode is essentially fake code.
-Pseudocode is an informal language that has no syntax rules and is not meant to be executed.
-The point of using pseudocode is to focus on the overall design of the program.

-For example, let's say someone asks you how to wash clothes.
-You might break down this task into a series of basic steps, like this:

-Open the lid of the washing machine.
-Put clothes in the washing machine.
-Turn on the water.
-Add detergent.
-Close the lid.
-These well-defined, logical steps that are sequentially ordered is an example of an algorithm.

-Similarly, a programmer or analyst may write the steps to count the votes of an election like this:
+A programmer or analyst may write the steps to count the votes of an election like this:

 ## Recommended Steps to follow

-Open the data file.
+-   Open the data file.
-Write down the names of all the candidates.
+-   Write down the names of all the candidates.
-Add a vote count for each candidate.
+-   Add a vote count for each candidate.
-Get the total votes for each candidate.
+-   Get the total votes for each candidate.
-Get the total votes cast for the election.
+-   Get the total votes cast for the election.

 Launch VS Code and create a new file named PyPoll.py.
 Create a high-level list of the necessary steps given to you using pseudocode.
 The file PyPoll.py is located at: https://github.com/Dybondzy/ElectionAnalysis/blob/main/PyPoll.py